govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 ```
 ## Platform Namespace

-Next, we will need to create a [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for all the resources for our Mastodon instance.
+Next, we will need to create a [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for all the resources in our Mastodon instance.
 Namespaces create a logical boundary within your cluster, grouping related resources together:

 ```yaml title="/clusters/{my-cluster}/namespaces/namespace-mastodon.yaml"
 apiVersion: v1